 The quick answer is: Both.
-Personally , I use a combination of dollars and/or colones depending on the situation and where I am at.
+I use a combination of U.S. dollars and Costa Rica colones depending on the situation and where I am at.
 When using dollars, I want to make things easy on myself so I carry $20 bills or smaller as its accepted a lot more readily than the larger bills.

 Why do I do this you may ask?
 For a few reasons, one being that its alot easier for them to have change for smaller bills then larger, also because many “ticos” don’t have a lot of faith in $50 and $100 bills in large part because there have been counterfeit problems in the past (and currently) with those bills, and of course, there is a risk for anyone accepting them.

 However and with this being said, you would be surprised by the number of businesses and individuals who will accept US currency in Costa Rica.
 This would include most of the taxi drivers located outside both the airport in San Jose as well as the airport in Liberia.
 In addition, most major hotels and resorts, large restaurants, and chain supermarkets will accept US dollars.

 Keep in mind that if you want to pay dollars in small stores, roadside vendors, and local markets they won’t always (basically never) be able to give you back change in dollars .
 So remember that when you spend your dollars on something in places such as this. don’t expect to get dollars in return, as in almost every case they will give you your change in colones and at that point you will, to a certain extent be leaving it up to them as to what exchange rate they will use to give you back your change.

 The Basics on spending money in Costa Rica: